Kamaleswaran-Lab/Agentic-Hybrid-Rag/README.md

 The system collects bibliometric data from **PubMed, arXiv, and Google Scholar**, processes it into structured formats, and enables **AI-powered question answering (QA)** by allowing an intelligent agent to **choose between symbolic (Cypher) and semantic (vector) search based on the user's query**.

-Figure 2 illustrates the structure of the generated knowledge graph, where nodes such as Author, Database, Related Keywords, Publication Year, and Citation are shared across multiple publications, **forming rich interconnections between articles**.
+Figure 2 illustrates the structure of the generated KG, where nodes such as Author, Database, Related Keywords, Publication Year, and Citation are shared across multiple publications, **forming rich interconnections between articles**.

+![KG](assets/kg.png)
+*Figure 2: Knowledge Graph Schematic Model.*

 Each Publication node retains key internal attributes (e.g., DOI, title, abstract), enabling granular retrieval and analysis.
 By modeling bibliometric data this way, the system **supports powerful structural and descriptive queries** — such as exploring co-authorship networks, temporal trends, database coverage, and citation paths—to provide a comprehensive view of the academic research landscape.

-![KG](assets/kg.png)
-*Figure 2: Knowledge Graph Schematic Model.*

 ## Available Functions